visgl/luma.gl/docs/api-reference/engine/render-loop.md

-# RenderLoop
+# AnimationLoopTemplate

 > The luma.gl v9 API is currently in [public review](/docs/public-review).

-`RenderLoop` is a helper class that manages the applications render loop. provides a number of conveniences related to initialization of a `Device` and update of per-frame animation parameters.
+`AnimationLoopTemplate` is a helper class that manages the applications render loop. provides a number of conveniences related to initialization of a `Device` and update of per-frame animation parameters.